-I believe these bats make great choices for the 10 to 12 year old age group.
-For those players that are a bit older, you may want to check out the best BBCOR baseball bats page that we’ve put together.
+I believe the USA bats listed above make great choices for anyone who needs the new stamp of approval.
+For those players that don’t need the stamp of approval (15 and older), you may want to check out the best BBCOR baseball bats page that we’ve put together.

 What's Included on this page: